ShahroodRC/WRO2025-FE-ShahroodRC/README.md

       <li>Type: RGB Color Sensor</li>
       <li>Modes: Color, Reflected Light Intensity, Ambient Light Intensity</li>
       <li>Colors Detected: 7 (black, blue, green, yellow, red, white, brown)</li>
-      <li>Operating Voltage: 4.5V to 5.5V</li>
+      <li>Operating Voltage: 4.5V–5.5V</li>
-      <li>Interface: LEGO EV3 Sensor Port</li>
+      <li>Interface: LEGO EV3 Sensor Port (INPUT_1)</li>
       <li>Sampling Rate: ~1 kHz</li>
+      <li>Optimal Distance: 0.5–1 cm from surface</li>
     </td>
   </tr>
 </table>

 - **Type**: Light and Color Detection Sensor
-- **Feature**: Detects color, reflected light intensity, and ambient light
+- **Feature**: Detects colors (e.g., blue=2, orange=5) and light intensity for navigation
-- **Interface**: LEGO EV3 Sensor Port (requires connection to EV3 Intelligent Brick)
+- **Interface**: LEGO EV3 Sensor Port (INPUT_1)
-- **Use**: Used for color classification, line following, and light-based navigation
+- **Use**: Enables line following and zone detection for Open and Obstacle Challenges
-- **Description**: The EV3 Color Sensor is a versatile optical sensor that can operate in three different modes: color mode (detecting one of seven predefined colors), reflected light mode (measuring light reflected off surfaces), and ambient light mode (measuring surrounding light levels).
-It plays a vital role in line-following algorithms and object classification tasks in LEGO EV3 robotics.
-Thanks to its high sampling rate and accurate color detection, it is a critical component for autonomous navigation, decision-making, and environment interaction.
+- **Description**: The EV3 Color Sensor, mounted at the robot’s front center (included in `3d-files/robot_complete.stl`), detects blue (color code 2) and orange (color code 5) lines to guide navigation and trigger turns in the Open Challenge.
+Operating in color mode with a 1 kHz sampling rate, it requires a 0.5–1 cm distance from the surface for accurate detection (95% accuracy in tests under 500–1000 lux lighting).
+Connected to INPUT_1, it was calibrated to handle varying lighting conditions, ensuring reliable performance.
+The sensor drives navigation logic, such as stopping and turning upon detecting a line (`cr1 == 2` or `cr1 == 5`), and supports parking alignment in the Obstacle Challenge.
+- **Lessons Learned**: Maintaining a 0.5–1 cm distance was critical for accurate color detection; variations in lighting required multiple calibration rounds.
+Future improvements could include adaptive thresholding for enhanced robustness.
+- **Implementation Impact**: The Color Sensor’s fast response enabled precise line-following, completing 11 turns in the Open Challenge and aligning for parking within 2 seconds.

 #### **Medium Motor EV3** <a class="anchor" id="medium-motor-ev3"></a>